Mohd-Saleem94/khan-demo/README.md

 # khan-demo
 This is my first repository
 <br>
-This change done by Mohd Saleem khan
+This change done by Mohd Saleem Khan